FAQs

 - Research and Monitoring

 Currently, there are 33 different organisations involved in Action Oak, but as the initiative develops this may expand further.
+You can find out more on our partners page.

 There are many threats facing our oak trees including Acute Oak Decline (AOD), Oak Processionary Moth (OPM) and powdery mildews.